 No actors found

-Discover how Middle School: The Worst Years of My Life is rated on popular platforms like IMDb, Metacritic, and TMDb.
-Explore audience and critic scores to see how this movie ranks among the best.
+See how Middle School: The Worst Years of My Life is rated across major platforms like IMDb, Metacritic, and TMDb.
+Compare audience scores and critic reviews to understand where Middle School: The Worst Years of My Life stands among top-rated movies in its genre.

 51